SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 # Optional: Setup your Enterprise Account for HTML5 Development with a Booster

 This step is only necessary for Enterprise Accounts.
-This step is optional for Enterprise Accounts, if you want to use a "Booster" to setup your subaccount instead of configuring it manually.
+This step is optional for Enterprise Accounts, if you want to use a "Booster" to set up your subaccount instead of configuring it manually.

-SAP BTP Trial comes with a pre-configured HTML5 application development.
+**Note:** You need a Cloud Identity Services tenant (Identity and Authentication service, IAS).
+If you don't have one, create one first.
+If you need help creating one, see the mission "Get Started with SAP BTP—Cloud Identity Service Provider" in the Discovery Center.

 ### Run Booster Prepare an Account for HTML5 development